shtykh/Nekki/README.md

 # Nekki
-The application monitors the input directory for files in specified format (see "Input file format" section) and save its content to a database.
+The application monitors the input directory for files in specified format (see <a href ="https://github.com/shtykh/Nekki#input-file-format">"Input file format" section</a>) and save its content to a database.

 #Disposition
 The application assumes you to have:<br>